Ryan Millar: Career

 In July 2006, Millar was named as an assistant coach for the BYU men's volleyball team under Head Coach Tom Peterson.
 In August 2006, Millar was named co-interim head coach of the BYU men's volleyball team after Peterson's sudden resignation.

 He has played at the 2000 Olympics, 2004 Olympics and the 2008 Olympics.
 In 2000, the U.S. men had a disappointing Olympic tournament, failing to win a single match.
-At Athens, Millar helped the USA men finished fourth overall.
+At Athens, Millar helped the U.S. men finished fourth overall.
 During the Olympics, he ranked fourth on the team in scoring with 70 points on 53 kills, and 16 blocks.
 In 2008, Millar helped Team USA to the gold medal.

+In 2024, Millar was hired as the head volleyball coach at Eastern Illinois University in Charleston, Illinois.